Skip to Content

 Vibration and Movement

-Perform yard work early in the morning or during cooler periods when cicada activity is naturally lower.
+To avoid swarms around your equipment, schedule yardwork for early morning or cooler periods when cicada activity naturally drops.

 Light and Heat Reflection